 In 2011, I came across an article addressing the severity of elephant poaching in Africa.
 Captivated by the plight of the elephant, I began to read about them.
 I read books by Cynthia Moss, Iain Douglas-Hamilton, David Western, and Richard Leakey.
 I read articles about poaching, and watched videos and documentaries.

-Today, the Drawings for Africa art project, marks the culmination of nearly four years of traditional and personal education.
-It is my hope that the knowledge and skills that I have learned along the way, will enable me to contribute to the protection of Africa’s megafauna.
+In 2017, I had the opportunity to start drawing again.
+This time with the aid of a strong environmental science education and new self-taught drawing skills.
+It is my hope that the knowledge that I have learned in my journey of life thus far, will enable me to contribute to the protection of Africa’s megafauna.

 Initial Test Drawings